denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: A,D,F  / Correct Answer: A,D,F**

+Garbage collection is never guaranteed to run, making option F correct and option E incorrect.
+Next, the class compiles and runs without issue, so option G is incorrect.
+The Bear object created on line 9 is accessible until line 13 via the brownBear reference variable, which is option A. The Bear object created on line 10 is accessible via both the polarBear reference and the brownBear.pandaBear reference.
+After line 12, the object is still accessible via brownBear.pandaBear.
+After line 13, though, it is no longer accessible since brownBear is no longer accessible, which makes option D the final answer.

 ---

 6. Assuming the following class compiles, how many variables defined in the class or method are in scope on the line marked on line 14?